-“How do I, as a college or university president, given my many other responsibilities and competing demands for my time, succeed in fundraising and ensure our institution has needed resources to achieve its potential?”
+“How do I, as a president, given my many other responsibilities and competing demands for my time, succeed in fundraising and ensure our institution has needed resources to achieve its potential?”

 “How do I, as vice president of advancement, position the president to raise more money given these other demands?”

 “How does our leadership team maximize our partnership to lead the institution to achieve new heights?”